logo

-The ability to perform entangling quantum operations with low error rates in a scalable fashion is crucial for useful quantum information processing.
-Neutral-atom arrays have emerged as a promising quantum computing platform due to their coherent control over hundreds of qubits and any-to-any gate connectivity.
-This work reports the realization of two-qubit entangling gates with 99.5% fidelity on up to 60 atoms in parallel, exceeding the surface-code threshold for error correction.
-The method uses fast, single-pulse gates based on optimal controls and atomic dark states to reduce scattering.
-The fidelity is benchmarked using multiple methods, error sources are characterized, and the method is generalized to three-qubit gates.
-These advances pave the way for large-scale quantum algorithms, error-corrected circuits, and digital simulations.
+The ability to perform entangling quantum operations with low error rates in a scalable fashion is a central element of useful quantum information processing.
+Neutral-atom arrays have recently emerged as a promising quantum computing platform, featuring coherent control over hundreds of qubits and any-to-any gate connectivity in a flexible, dynamically reconfigurable architecture.
+The main outstanding challenge has been to reduce errors in entangling operations mediated through Rydberg interactions.
+Here we report the realization of two-qubit entangling gates with 99.5% fidelity on up to 60 atoms in parallel, surpassing the surface-code threshold for error correction.
+Our method uses fast, single-pulse gates based on optimal controls, atomic dark states to reduce scattering and improvements to Rydberg excitation and atom cooling.
+We benchmark fidelity using several methods based on repeated gate applications, characterize the physical error sources and outline future improvements.
+Finally, we generalize our method to design entangling gates involving a higher number of qubits, which we demonstrate by realizing low-error three-qubit gates.
+By enabling high-fidelity operation in a scalable, highly connected system, these advances lay the groundwork for large-scale implementation of quantum algorithms, error-corrected circuits and digital simulations.

 Publisher